bradf4/Discord_Set_Notification_Volume/README.md

 	- You can edit the volumes you want for discord in the batch file using a file editor (notepad.exe, notepad++.exe, vscode, etc)
 	- **You will need to edit this file and add your PATH to discord.exe and update.exe (for discord)**
 	- **Both PATHs can be found in your AppData/Roaming**
-	- If you would like to add this batch file to your taskbar, on Windows 11 you need to make the .bat a .exe pin to taskbar and back to a .bat.
-You can change the icon of the pinned batch file to be a discord icon.
+	- If you would like to add this batch file to your taskbar, on Windows 11 you need to save the .bat as a seperate .exe, pin the .exe to taskbar, and then change the pinned shortcut on the taskbar properties and target to the .bat file.
+You can change the icon of the pinned shortcut to be a discord icon.

 2. "set_volume_appname.cpp" for *"advanced"* users
     - This is the code for the .exe file you can use this to fix any errors you might have or change certain aspects.
 Go wild.